jokob-sk/NetAlertX/front/plugins/README.md

 ### "data_source":  "sqlite-db-query"

 You can execute a SQL query on an external database connected to the current PiALert database via a temporary `EXTERNAL_<unique prefix>.` prefix.
-FOe example for `PIHOLE` (`"unique_prefix": "PIHOLE"`) it is `EXTERNAL_PIHOLE.`.
+For example for `PIHOLE` (`"unique_prefix": "PIHOLE"`) it is `EXTERNAL_PIHOLE.`.
 The external SQLite database file has to be mapped in the container to the path specified in the `DB_PATH` setting:

 >  🔎Example
 >